"

 Summary

-GTAW is an arc welding process utilizing a non-consumable tungsten electrode and inert gas to protect molten puddles.
-Originally developed for welding magnesium it is now utilized for a wide variety of metals.
-GTAW gives you a very high degree of control over the molten puddle.
-You will see this process used widely in many industries such as food processing equipment, casting repair, aerospace, spacecraft, and more.
+GTAW is an arc welding process utilizing a non-consumable tungsten electrode and inert shielding gas to protect molten puddles.
+GTAW gives welders a very high degree of control over the molten puddle.
+This process is used widely in industries such as food processing equipment, casting repair, aerospace, spacecraft, and more.

-Cleanliness and fit-up are incredibly important and should not be taken lightly.
+Also, cleanliness and fit up are incredibly important factors in GTAW and should not be taken lightly.

 Review Questions